mallendeo/cdp-rawgit-fix/readme.md

 *From https://rawgit.com/*

 > GitHub repositories that served content through RawGit within the last month will continue to be served until at least October of 2019.
 URLs for other repositories are no longer being served.
+If you're currently using RawGit, please stop using it as soon as you can.

 ## Usage